 The UF/IFAS Extension Office in Alachua County has developed a series of short courses that will help you get started as a beekeeper.
 This series is the 2019 national winner for the Search for Excellence in Commercial Horticulture category by the National Association of County Agricultural Agents!

-The 2022 series is comprised of three classes that are strategically scheduled to help you along the way during the first year as a beekeeper.
+The 2023 series is comprised of four classes that are strategically scheduled to help you along the way during the first year as a beekeeper.
 Below, find a brief description of our future classes:

-- May 14th: Honey Extraction and Hive Management.
-REGISTER HERE.
+- Date TBD: Honey Extraction and Hive Management.
 Three-hour class (Fee: $20 – includes refreshments and materials).
 As the colony stores resources, you may want to collect the sweet reward of keeping bees.
 This class will go over how to extract honey, how to bottle and label it, and more.

-- July 9th: Hive Pest and Queen Loss.
+- Date TBD: Pest and Disease Management.
 Three-hour class (Fee: $20 – includes refreshments and materials).
 The class will go over multiple pests and diseases, reasons for queen loss, and hive nutrition.